bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-1.md

 The best defense, aside from limiting unauthorized access to your Docker Hosts, is Volume Containers.
 First create your volume(s), either manually via the docker daemon, or automatically in the next step.
 Then create a volume container that mounts those volumes, and does nothing else.
 Then never touch this container again.
 This dangling reference to each volume will make sure that your volumes cannot be accidentally destroyed.

 If you do delete the last container that mounts your data, your data is still there (unless you manually told docker to delete it).
-List your volumes via 'docker volume ls', then use the printed name to re-mount it in a new Volume Container.
+List your volumes via <code>docker volume ls</code>, then use the printed name to re-mount it in a new Volume Container.

 To backup your data, you can use docker inspect on your docker host to find the path of a volume on the host, then back that up.
 Or, you can deploy a new Backup Container that mounts the volume, compresses the data on it, and backs it up however you see fit.